jkseppan/shyster/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-The files in `patterns/` are distributed with this program as example input files.
+The above does not apply to the files in `patterns/`, which are distributed with this program as example input files.
 The Finnish patterns are covered by the terms “Patterns may be freely distributed” and the English ones by “Unlimited copying and redistribution of this file are permitted as long as this file is not modified.”